Danica Patrick: Junior Formula (1998–2004)

-Patrick had a difficult season as the Mygale cars she drove did not suit her smooth driving style, and was outpaced by her teammates.
+Patrick had a difficult season as her Mygale cars did not suit her smooth driving style, and was outpaced by her teammates.
 Ford later terminated her program as they suspected the capital they gave her was being misused and felt she was not getting enough technical support.
 Patrick returned to the United States later that year after her funding dried up.
 She began negotiations to drive a BMW M3 for Team PTG in the American Le Mans Series in 2002, which ended when BMW withdrew over a technological dispute.
 Her 2002 campaign began with the fund-raising Toyota Pro/Celebrity Race, where she defeated Tommy Kendall to win the professional class, and placed third overall.
 Patrick and her father traveled to race tracks on weekends with expectations of her being hired by a team owner.
 She spoke to Rahal about a race seat in June that year; he signed her to a three-year contract at Milwaukee Mile.
 That month, Patrick tested the ppc Racing Ford Taurus NASCAR Busch Series car in a two-day test session at Greenville-Pickens Speedway.

-She took part in five races in the Barber Dodge Pro Series, placing 13th in points with a best finish of fourth at Molson Indy Vancouver.
+She took part in five races in the Barber Dodge Pro Series, placing thirteenth in points with a best finish of fourth at Molson Indy Vancouver.
 Patrick switched to the Toyota Atlantic Series in 2003, and was the first woman to race in the championship since 1974.
 The season saw her secure the first podium for a woman in series' history at the season-opening race in Monterey.
 She improved on this by finishing second in Miami at the year's end.
 Patrick was sixth in the drivers' standings with five top-five finishes.
 In June that year, she made her sports car debut at the Grand Prix of Atlanta, part of the American Le Mans Series, partnering Jérôme Policand in the No. 80 GTS-class Prodrive Ferrari 550, finishing fourth in class and tenth overall.
-In 2004, Patrick competed in the Toyota Atlantic Series for the second consecutive year, becoming the first woman to win a pole position in series' history at the Portland International Raceway race.
+In 2004, she competed in the Toyota Atlantic Series for the second consecutive year, becoming the first woman to win a pole position in series' history at the Portland International Raceway race.
 She took the points lead after finishing second, making her the first woman to lead the championship standings.
-Patrick ended the season third in points with ten top-five finishes in twelve races.
+She ended the season third in points with ten top-five finishes in twelve races.